 Criteria Indicators ToC Outcomes 4.1 The unit of certification respects human rights, which includes respecting the rights of Human Rights Defenders.
 4.1.1 (C) A policy to respect human rights, including prohibiting retaliation against Human Rights Defenders (HRD), is documented and communicated to all levels of the workforce, operations, FFB suppliers and local communities and prohibits intimidation and harassment by the unit of certification and contracted services, including contracted security forces.
-Human rights upheld 4.2 There is a mutually agreed and documented system for dealing with complaints and grievances, which is implemented and 4.2.1 (C) The mutually agreed system, open to all affected parties, resolves disputes in an effective, timely and appropriate manner, ensuring anonymity of complainants, HRD, community spokes persons and whistleblowers, where requested, without risk of reprisal or intimidation and follows the RSPO policy on respect for HRD.
-Human rights upheld accepted by all affected parties.
-4.2.2 Procedures are in place to ensure that the system is understood by the affected parties, including by illiterate parties.
-The unit of certification keeps parties to a grievance informed of its progress, including against agreed timeframe and the outcome is available and communicated to relevant stakeholders.
+Human rights upheld 4.2 There is a mutually agreed and documented system for dealing with complaints and grievances, which is implemented and accepted by all affected 4.2.1 (C) The mutually agreed system, open to all affected parties, resolves disputes in an effective, timely and appropriate manner, ensuring anonymity of complainants, HRD, community spokes persons and whistleblowers, where requested, without risk of reprisal or intimidation and follows the RSPO policy on respect for HRD.
+Procedures are in place to ensure that the system is understood by the Human rights upheld parties.
+4.2.2 The unit of certification keeps parties to a grievance informed of its progress, including against agreed timeframe and the outcome is available and communicated to relevant stakeholders.